7 Urgent Steps to Take When Your Facebook Account Gets Hacked

 We’re so used to social media that we rarely think about what we type.

-Often, our own actions and the details we share can put as at risk – not just from online hackers, but also from offline stalkers.
+Often, our own actions and the details we share can put us at risk – not just from online hackers, but also from offline stalkers.

-Review your Facebook settings to make just a little harder for people to target you.
+Review your Facebook settings to make it just a little harder for people to target you.

 Before you hit Post think twice and be sure you’re not painting a bulls-eye on the back of that selfie.

-Speaking of selfies, unless you’re running influencer campaigns, turn off the location stamp in your camera-phone!
+Speaking of selfies, unless you’re running influencer campaigns, turn off the location stamp in your phone’s camera!

 Bragging rights aren’t worth compromising your safety.